 This is my go-to for the best accommodation deals.
 The concept of staying in someone else’s home or apartment was a bit strange to me at first, but I quickly warmed up to the idea and met some interesting locals along the way.
 In addition to the authentic experience it brings, Airbnb also offers the best deals on accommodations.
-[If you haven’t used Airbnb before, you can use my code and get up to $55 off your first booking.
-I get a small stipend as well, so we both win].

 Read next: Top Airbnb Hosting Tips

 This is my top choice for booking hotels.
 This website currently offers 6.2 million accommodation listings around the world.
 Not only does Booking.com have some of the best hotel deals, it also has a free cancellation policy on most properties.
 Traveling for cheap is easy with a platform like this.

 In my opinion, this comes second to Booking.com for hotel bookings.
 However, it’s always worth checking just in case.
 Every once in a while, I’ll find a deal on here that beats Booking.com and Google.

 12. Don’t get the best hotel room

 Can I save money on traveling?
 This kind of goes without saying, but if you want to save some serious cash when traveling, don’t get a premium hotel room.